nixworks/public/news/2011/05/29/index.md

 ##### hip-hop
 ### [US hip-hop singer Sean Kingston is rushed to hospital after crashing his jet-ski into a Miami Beach bridge. ](/news/2011/05/29/us-hip-hop-singer-sean-kingston-is-rushed-to-hospital-after-crashing-his-jet-ski-into-a-miami-beach-bridge.md)
-_Context: Miami Beach, jet-ski, Sean Kingston, hip-hop_
+_Context: Miami Beach, hip-hop, jet-ski, Sean Kingston_

 ##### Greenpeace India's
 ### [3 Greenpeace activists successfully evade a Danish warship to scale an oil rig off the coast of Greenland, attempting to begin deepwater drilling in the arctic. ](/news/2011/05/29/3-greenpeace-activists-successfully-evade-a-danish-warship-to-scale-an-oil-rig-off-the-coast-of-greenland-attempting-to-begin-deepwater-dri.md)
-_Context: Greenpeace India's, Greenland, Denmark_
+_Context: Greenpeace India's, Denmark, Greenland_

 ##### Dennis Daugaard
 ### [Dennis Daugaard, the Governor of the US state of South Dakota, warns residents living south of the state capital of Pierre to prepare evacuation plans ahead of likely flooding of the Missouri River. ](/news/2011/05/29/dennis-daugaard-the-governor-of-the-us-state-of-south-dakota-warns-residents-living-south-of-the-state-capital-of-pierre-to-prepare-evacua.md)
-_Context: South Dakota, Missouri River, Pierre, South Dakota Governor, Dennis Daugaard_
+_Context: Pierre, Dennis Daugaard, South Dakota, Missouri River, South Dakota Governor_

 ##### Mich.
 ### [Storms in the US state of Michigan lead to the loss of power to 100,000 houses. ](/news/2011/05/29/storms-in-the-us-state-of-michigan-lead-to-the-loss-of-power-to-100-000-houses.md)